Mar 14, 2025

 Jan 10, 2023

-Watching Porn Is Cheating
+Why Watching Pornography Is Cheating

 Ever wonder WHY watching pornography without consent of your partner is also cheating?
 It's because there's a part of the brain that cannot tell the difference between what's real or what's imagined.
 This is why we can laugh, cry, flinch etc. during movies or imagining something.